EVENTS

 Title: In Memory of Spyridon Peresiadis

-Date: 7th of September 2025
+Date: 6th of September 2025

 Place: Mesorrougi Village, Achaia, Greece

-Geometric Art was named after the geometrically stylized designs with which the ancient Greeks decorated temples, pottery, textiles, and more.
+Eirini, notes about her artwork: "Geometric Art was named after the geometrically stylized designs with which the ancient Greeks decorated temples, pottery, textiles, and more.
 My work is inspired by history and ancient Greek culture, but also by the traditions of the avant-garde.
 It alludes to Bauhaus and Russian Constructivism, while simultaneously referencing knitting — a traditional female practice.

 I design my abstract geometric compositions using fibers, velvet, leather, and metal, with aluminum —my primary material— representing light in contrast to darkness; it is our mirror; it is the fragile metal-symbol of our time: shiny, ephemeral, reflective of consumerism, in contrast to the Antiquity of stone and bronze.

 This particular work draws on the ready-made, a contemporary artistic trend that connects the old with the modern.
-The woven piece from my grandmother, Eirini, embraces my metallic construction and experiences a second life.
+The woven piece from my grandmother, Eirini, embraces my metallic construction and experiences a second life."

 Gallery: